material-components/material-components-android/docs/components/BottomSheet.md

 }
 ```

-More info on each individual section below.
+More information on each individual section, below.

 ### Setting behavior

 There are several attributes that can be used to adjust the behavior of both
 standard and modal bottom sheets.

-In standard bottom sheets, they can be applied in xml by setting them on the
+Behavior attributes can be applied to standard bottom sheets in xml by setting
-same child `View` that has the `app:layout_behavior` set on it, or
+them on a child `View` set to `app:layout_behavior`, or programmatically:
-programmaticaly like so:

 ```kt
 val standardBottomSheetBehavior = BottomSheetBehavior.from(standardBottomSheet)
 // Use this to programmatically apply behavior attributes
 ```

-In modal bottom sheets they can be applied via app-level theme attributes and
+Behavior attributes can be applied to modal bottom sheets using app-level theme
-styles:
+attributes and styles:

 ```xml
 <style name="ModalBottomSheet" parent="Widget.Material3.BottomSheet.Modal">